veit/jupyter-tutorial/docs/productive/dvc/init.rst

 directory, adds ``.gitignore`` and creates ``data.xml.dvc``.

-With ``dvc update`` we can update these data sources before we reproduce a pipeline that depends on these data sources,  e.g.
+With ``dvc update`` we can update these data sources before we reproduce a pipeline that depends on these data sources, for example

 .. code-block:: console